eitansuez/lab-ckad-practice/workshop/content/tips.md

 - The environment variable `DR` has been set.
 It expands to `--dry-run=client -oyaml` and is provided for convenience.
 Each time you need to produce a _base_ yaml file for a pod or a deployment, the mechanism is to dry-run a kubectl command and set the output format to yaml.

+## Editing

 The `.vimrc` file has been pre-set with line numbers and auto-indent.

+## The command line

-If you are comfortable with vim, vim bindings is turned on in the bash command line (`set -o vi`).
-The idea is that it's easier to edit the command line over typing Ctl-C and having to re-type it.
+If you are comfortable with vim, vim bindings is turned on in the bash command shell (`set -o vi`).
+It's often quicker to edit an existing the command instead of typing Ctl-C and having to re-type it from scratch.

+## Command History

 The `.inputrc` file has been set for history search.
 I find this to be one of the [most useful things in bash](https://coderwall.com/p/oqtj8w/the-single-most-useful-thing-in-bash).
+I recommend you take advantage of it.

+## Problem validation

-Similar to the katacoda workshop, each section has a verification script that can be run to see validate your solutions.
-The name of the verification script is provided in each section's instructions.
-Make use of it to verify whether you have answered all questions correctly.
+Similar to the katacoda workshop, each section provides a mechanism to validate your solutions.

-The instructions also embed validations that you can run on a per-problem basis.
+Try to get in the habit of doing this test-first:

+- run the check and see it fail
+- implement your solution
+- re-run the check and see it pass

+A script is also provided to run all checks in each section.